Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 Check-In/Boarding Time

-Double-check which terminal you have to be at and arrive at least three hours before your flight.
-There’s a security check before entering, and the line often grows long.
+Make sure to double-check which terminal you need to be at and aim to arrive at least three hours before your flight to give yourself plenty of time.
+There’s a security check before entering, and the line can get long, so it's best to be prepared.

 Fees